cobleg/EnergyFinancialMarkets/gross-margin-at-risk.md

 # Definition
-Gross Margin at Risk (GMaR) is a summary statistic of the risk to [[gross margin]] due to variability in revenue and direct costs.
+Gross Margin at Risk (GMaR) is a summary statistic of the risk to [[gross-margin]] due to variability in revenue and direct costs.